- ASU Home

 The ASU Direct Path program is an alternative admission program designed to offer freshmen academic support through a partnership between Howard College (Howard County Junior College District) and Angelo State University.
 Students will also live in a residence hall at ASU while taking courses at Howard College.

-If you are a freshman applicant and are denied admission to ASU and meet the test score requirements, you can then apply to Howard College and subsequently the Direct Path program.
-Within one semester, you can become eligible to transfer to ASU with a minimum of 18 transferable credit hours and a 2.0 GPA.
+If you are a freshman applicant and are denied admission to ASU in a fall semester and meet the test score requirements, you can then apply to Howard College and subsequently the Direct Path program.
+Within one semester, you can become eligible to transfer to ASU with a minimum of 12 transferable credit hours and a 2.0 GPA but are eligible to remain in the program until 18 transferable hours are completed.

 ASU provides transfer application fee waivers for all Direct Path participants once they become transfer eligible.
 The Direct Path program will then automatically transfer you to ASU for the following semester.